Paolo Gentiloni, new EU Commissioner for tax and Economic Affairs VIDEO © EP European Union

 Rome July 2019 - Carlotta Sami, UNHCR spokesperson for Southern Europe, answers Talk Europe's questions about the consequences of anti-immigration 'Decreto Sicurezza'.

-London – Housing crisis is a complex issue where multiple factors come into play.
+London – The housing crisis is a complex issue where multiple factors come into play.
 These are not economic only but also, and primarily, political.
 Conservatives, traditionally, support existing owners’ interests though since 2010 introduced policies such as buy to let and first time buyers to ease new ownership through mortgages accessibility.
 These policies are the root cause of homelessness and rough sleeping.

 After reports and figures of hundred of thousands of homeless started affecting government’s reputation and credibility, changes in stamp duty and cut to mortgages interest tax relief (i.e. landlords can no longer claim all of their mortgage interest against income tax on rent) have been introduced.
 But as a result property investors/speculators leaved the buy to let market with consequent drop in loans approvals, shortage of houses available to rent and letting prices soaring.